mikesnowbie/SNVTBEnhancerWIA/README.md

 - Displays "Done" with a green badge whenever the card's **State** reads as a completion status (for example *Resolved*, *Closed*, *Canceled/Cancelled*, *Complete*, *Completed*, *Discarded*, *Done*, *Fulfilled*, *Finished*, *Finalized*, or *Accomplished*).
 - Runs efficiently, avoiding duplicate processing of the same cards.
 - Supports board-specific color bands while providing a global default configuration.
+- Highlights card freshness with a green checkmark or red X based on whether the last update happened within a configurable, per-board threshold (6 days by default).
+- Lets each board pick the exact emoji shown for fresh and stale updates while falling back to the default ✅ / ❌ pair.

 ## How Work Item Age is Determined